Table of contents

 - Advocacy

-The employee life cycle can also be known as the HR lifecycle, or simply HR cycle, to describe the shifting roles of HR professionals and leaders in each of the above stages.
+The employee life cycle can also be known as the HR life cycle, or simply the HR cycle, to describe the shifting roles of HR professionals and leaders in each of the above stages.

 Why is understanding the employee life cycle important?

-As factors that lead to employee engagement are unique for every team member and change over time, you need a way to survey employees at every stage of their journey.
-With employee pulse surveys, you can do exactly that to understand how your employees feel about each stage of the cycle.
+The factors that lead to employee engagement are unique for every team member and change over time, so you need a way to survey employees at every stage of their journey.
+With employee surveys, you can do exactly that.
 Life cycle surveys provide insight into how employees feel about your company at the key moments of their experience, whether they’ve just been hired, received a promotion, or decided to leave.

 What are the 7 stages of the employee life cycle?